Lonesome mountain Gross Bessillon

 In the tranquil region of Provence Verte there are vast and almost entirely wild areas.
 Here, due to the lack of roads, the ascents are often very long.
 The Gros Bessillon is a mountain that can be seen from many other points, but the summit is not easily reached.
 There is a road leading up to it, but it is not for nature lovers.
 Driving is also prohibited here.
 The Gros Bessillon is a limestone ridge stretching east-west, nearly 5 km long at the base and about 3 km at the top.

 In this wilderness there are also living cultural traces, the monastery of Saint Joseph lies in the south-east at the foot of the Gros Bessillon.
 Below is our starting point in the municipality of Cotignac.
 There is only a forest road all around, a path on the ridge and a few, mostly overgrown, climbs in between.
-My suggestion is to walk the mountain in its entire length.
+Our suggestion is to walk the mountain in its entire length.
 So we first go west at the southern foot, climb there to the summit and stay mostly on the ridge for the descent.
 The monastery is planned here at the beginning of the tour, but you can also stop by there at the end.

 The facts